Cray-HPE/docs-csm/operations/network/management_network/aruba/lag.md

 F - Aggregable I - Individual
 ```

-Expected Results
+## Expected Results

-* Step 1: You can create and configure a LAG
+1. Administrators can create and configure a LAG
-* Step 2: You can add ports to a LAG
+2. Administrators can add ports to a LAG
-* Step 3: You can configure a LAG interface
+3. Administrators can configure a LAG interface

 [Back to Index](../index.md)